Prizes & Awards

 The names and email addresses of the supporting letter-writers should also be included in the nomination packet.
 The membership of APS is diverse, so the nominees should reflect that diversity.
 The nomination of women or members of underrepresented minority groups is therefore strongly encouraged.
 The membership is also global, so nominations of scientists from outside of the United States are welcome.

-If you have any questions about the award, please contact the award chair, Joel Nathan Butler.
+If you have any questions about the award, please contact the award chair, Adam Anderson.

 Previous Winners